Our round-up of the best gay friendly countries in Asia based on LGBTQ rights, gay events, and exciting travel highlights.

 - Homosexuality legalised: it was never illegal!

-- Gay marriage or civil unions: same sex wedding ceremonies are allowed but are not legally recognised and do not offer any rights.
+- Gay marriage or civil unions: gay wedding ceremonies are allowed but are not legally recognised and do not offer any rights.

 - Gay scene: small gay scene in Saigon and a few gay hangouts in Hanoi and Da Nang.